 Tap a mission type to explain the objective.

-Badges track long-term achievements.
-Bronze, Silver, and Gold tiers create visible milestones for captures, links, fields, artifacts, missions, recharge work, exploration, energy collection, and journeys.
+Badges now stretch farther than the original Bronze, Silver, and Gold ladder.
+Platinum and Diamond editions extend the chase for captures, links, fields, artifacts, missions, recharges, exploration, energy collection, journeys, player attacks, and defense.

 Tier logic:

-Bronze starts the trail, Silver proves consistency, Gold says the map has your fingerprints all over it.
+Bronze starts the trail, Silver proves consistency, Gold says the map has your fingerprints on it, Platinum marks serious commitment, and Diamond is the long-haul flex.

 How to use this page: